The 1997 general election was not just a pivotal moment in British political history, it was also a memorable television programme.

 5. Stirling effort

 The defeat of Michael Forsyth at Stirling, even more than that of Michael Rifkind in Edinburgh, epitomised the Conservative wipe-out in Scotland.
-But mainly: what was the point of that woman filling out that scoreboard behind the candidates without a hope of finishing before the declaration was over?
+But mainly, what was the point of the woman filling out that scoreboard behind the candidates without a hope of finishing before the declaration was over?
 She was doing so manually, or in other words once a year.

 6. Who knew Peter Griffiths was still going?

-Notorious after his victory in the infamous Smethwick vote in 1964 but defeated two years later, Peter Griffiths actually returned to the Commons in 1979 for Portsmouth North and was not ousted until 1997, when he was only the second Conservative to lose their seat.
+Peter Griffiths had become notorious following his victory in the Smethwick vote in 1964, but had been defeated two years later.
+He returned to the Commons in 1979 for Portsmouth North, however, and was not ousted until 1997, when he was the second Conservative of the night to lose their seat.
 His quiff from 33 years earlier, if greyer, remained impressively in place.

 7. Bell tolls for Hamilton in Tatton*

 A well-known moment, but would it have been possible for ‘the Man in the White Suit’ and ‘the Man with a Cloud Hanging Over his Head’ to be stood any further apart?
-Even Zac Goldsmith was prepared to stand only one tile apart from Sadiq Kahn last year.
+Even Zac Goldsmith was prepared to stand only one tile away from Sadiq Khan last year.